Ovadia Yosef: Residing in Egypt

-In 1947, Yosef was invited to Cairo by Rabbi Aharon Choueka, founder of yeshiva Ahavah VeAchvah, to teach in his yeshiva.
-At Rabbi Ben-Zion Meir Hai Uziel's request, Yosef also served as head of the Cairo beth din (rabbinical court).
+In 1947, Yosef was invited to Cairo by Aharon Choueka, founder of yeshiva Ahavah VeAchvah, to teach in his school.
+At Ben-Zion Meir Hai Uziel's request, Yosef also served as head of the Cairo beth din (rabbinical court).
 Yosef considered religious observance lax in Egypt, both in the Jewish community at large and among its rabbis.
-One of the major Halachic issues was the lack of any organised system of Kashrut, which led to conflict between him and other members of the community.
+One of the major halakhic issues was the lack of any organised system of kashrut, which led to conflict between him and other members of the community.
 Due to these events Yosef resigned from his position just two years after arriving in Cairo.
 About a year later he returned to what in the meantime had become Israel.

 Return to Israel

-Back in Israel, Yosef began studying at midrash "Bnei Zion", then headed by Rabbi Tzvi Pesach Frank.
+Back in Israel, Yosef began studying at midrash "Bnei Zion", then headed by Tzvi Pesach Frank.
 He also served on the rabbinical court in Petah Tikva.
-In his first term as a dayan (rabbinic judge), at age 30, he wrote a Halachic ruling favoring Yibbum over Halitza, which contradicted a religious ruling made by the Chief Rabbinate of Israel a year earlier, which had forbidden Yibbum.
+In his first term as a dayan (rabbinic judge), at age 30, he wrote a halakhic ruling favoring Yibbum over Halitza, which contradicted a religious ruling made by the Chief Rabbinate of Israel a year earlier, which had forbidden Yibbum.

-In 1951–1952 (תשי"ב by the Jewish calendar), he published his first halakha sefer, Hazon Ovadia, on the laws of Passover.
+In 1951–1952 (Note: On the Hebrew calendar: 5712) he published his first halakha sefer, Hazon Ovadia, on the laws of Passover.
 The book won much praise and received the approval of the two Chief Rabbis of Israel at the time, Ben-Zion Meir Hai Uziel and Yitzhak HaLevi Herzog.
-Two years later he founded Or HaTorah Yeshiva for gifted Sephardic Yeshiva students.
-This Yeshiva (which was not open long) was the first of many he established, later with the help of his sons, to facilitate Torah education for Sephardic Jews, in order to provide leadership for the community in future generations.
-In 1953–54 (תשי"ד) and 1955–56 (תשט"ז), he published the first two volumes of his major work, Yabia Omer, which also received much praise.
+Two years later he founded Or HaTorah Yeshiva for gifted Sephardic yeshiva students.
+This yeshiva (which was not open long) was the first of many he established, later with the help of his sons, to facilitate Torah education for Sephardic Jews, to provide leadership for the community in future generations.
+In 1953–54 (Note: On the Hebrew calendar: 5714) and 1955–56 (Note: On the Hebrew calendar: 5716) he published the first two volumes of his major work, Yabia Omer, which also received much praise.

 Between 1958 and 1965, Yosef served as a dayan in the Jerusalem district Beth Din.
 He was then appointed to the Supreme Rabbinical Court of Appeals in Jerusalem, becoming the Chief Sephardic Rabbi of Tel Aviv in 1968, a position he held until his election as Chief Sephardic Rabbi of Israel in 1972.

 Rishon LeZion

 In 1972, Yosef was elected Sephardic Chief Rabbi of Israel by a majority vote of 81 to 68, replacing Yitzhak Nissim.
-His candidacy was criticised by some, as he was competing against an incumbent Chief Rabbi for the first time in the history of that office.
-The election process was characterised by tension and political controversy because of the Psak Din of the Brother and Sister and the tense relations between Yosef and Nissim.
-In the same election, Rabbi Shlomo Goren was chosen as the Ashkenazi Chief Rabbi of Israel, with whom Yosef's relationship proved difficult.
-The Council of the Chief Rabbinate was controlled by Goren, and for some time thereafter Yosef felt there was no point in attending its sessions.
+His candidacy was criticised by some, as he was competing against an incumbent chief rabbi for the first time in the history of that office.
+The election process was characterised by tension and political turmoil due to the Langer controversy and the tense relations between Yosef and Nissim.
+In the same election, Shlomo Goren was chosen as the Ashkenazi Chief Rabbi of Israel, with whom Yosef's relationship proved difficult.
+The Chief Rabbinate Council was controlled by Goren, and for some time thereafter Yosef felt there was no point in attending its sessions.